- Charles Panati, author

 What’s In A Number

-To understand the number thirteen, we should start with comparing it to twelve.
+To understand the number thirteen, we should start by comparing it to twelve.
 In numerology ’12’ is the number of completeness.
 It is connected to the twelve hours of the clock and the twelve months of the year.
 But there are also several religious correlations:

 - the twelve labors of Hercules